AlexRL-12/my-custom-forge-app/README.md

 # Forge Hello World

-This project contains a Forge app written in TypeScript and React that displays `page 1 and page 2` in a Jira global page, 1 project page and 1 admin page.
+This project contains a Forge app written in TypeScript and React that displays `page 1 and page 2` in a Jira global page, `1 project page` and `1 admin page`.

 See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.